 So, how can you evade foreclosure?
 Here are a few strategies:

-• Reassess your budget: This usually involves cutting unnecessary expenses.
+- Reassess your budget: This usually involves cutting unnecessary expenses.

-• Refinance your mortgage: You might be able to lower your mortgage payments by reducing the interest rate.
+- Refinance your mortgage: You might be able to lower your mortgage payments by reducing the interest rate.

 Understanding the Basics of Foreclosure in Massachusetts

 When you first realize you’re unable to keep up with your mortgage payments, your lender will typically contact you.
 They do this to try and work out a payment arrangement that can fit into your financial plan.
-If you don’t respond or can’t meet the arranged agreement, then they may begin the foreclosure process.
+If you don’t respond or meet the arranged agreement, they may begin the foreclosure process.

-Assuming the worst – your house gets foreclosed – remember that it’s not the end of the world.
+Assuming the worst – your house gets foreclosed – remember it’s not the end of the world.
 Massachusetts law permits a ‘right to redemption.’
-This means you’re granted a particular time-period to get your home back, even after a foreclosure auction.
-However, you must repay the full debt plus any fees associated with the foreclosure.
+This means you’re granted a particular period to get your home back, even after a foreclosure auction.
+However, you must repay the total debt plus any fees associated with the foreclosure.

 While the situation might seem dismal, the silver lining is that foreclosures are not instantaneous.
 You are given numerous opportunities to renegotiate terms, seek financial advice and, when necessary, sell your house before it’s foreclosed.
 This brings us to the role of ‘we buy houses’ companies in Massachusetts.